 if the philosophy contains the logical truth then the symbolic image contains a comprehensible truth.

-The truth of one culture, of one epoch, of one world, an icon conceals and reveals, as a materialized mediator between the man and the supernatural world.
+The truth of one culture, of one epoch, of one world, an icon conceals and reveals, like a materialized mediator between the man and the supernatural world.
 Understanding and interpreting the language of the icon gives us a new reading and interpretation of numerous contemporary phenomena.

 A. Vujanović, Razarajući označitelji/e performansa, Studentski kultuni centar, Beograd, 2004